 Cocaine is particularly dangerous when it is mixed with alcohol as together, they form a metabolite in the liver known as cocaethylene.
 Cocaethylene is highly toxic to the liver and can cause a heart attack.

 Many people believe that casual cocaine use is not a problem, however casual use can quickly turn into a full cocaine addiction which affects both women and men and people of all backgrounds.
-The rate of cocaine-related deaths among women has increased by more than 800% in the last 10 years, from 16 deaths in 2010 to 158 deaths in 2020.
+The rate of cocaine-related deaths has risen for the 11th consecutive year in the UK.

 Increased cocaine and alcohol abuse is also being partly blamed as the reasons for a rise in violence and crowd disorder at events such as football.
 Because of the increased use, more people are seeking treatment for cocaine addiction and in a report covering 2020 to 2021 of the people starting treatment, “20% said they had a problem with crack cocaine” and “15% said they had a problem with cocaine”.